|

 74. official

-of or relating to an office
+of or relating to a place of business

 Nominee

-in presidential politics, a leader of a political party selected to be the party̢۪s official candidate for president.
+in presidential politics, a leader of a political party selected to be the party’s official candidate for president.

 75. control